How We’ve Been Entertaining our Two Year Old While Stuck at Home

 04. Sink or Float

 Fill a bowl of water, then place various items in it, in a bid to establish whether they will sink or float.
 And also in a bid to establish how much water you can spill on the living room rug, apparently.
+Toddlers love games like this, which makes good ol’ Sink or Float an easy way to kill… ooh, at least five minutes, really.

 Fill the bath with water, place random objects in it, and … that’s pretty much it, really.
+If you need me to write a complete guide, let me know.

 06. The Little Girl Who Goes Outside in the Nighttime